michaelbui99/compiler-construction/code_templates.md

 ## Notes

-Execute = Execute Instructions
+Execute = Execute Instructions, but don't expand or shrink the stack

-Evaluate = Evaluate Expression
+Evaluate = Evaluate Expression and push result on to the stack top.

 Elaborate = Elaborate by expanding the stack and make space for any variables and constants

+Fetch = Push the value of the constant or variable on to the stack top.

+Asssign = Pop value from stack and store it in variable.

 annotations: